addiscent/vagrant-ruby-rails/README.md

 This is a Vagrant Box, (https://www.vagrantup.com), intended for quick installation of a very basic Ruby development environment.
 Due to its nature, it may be quickly installed, assuming pre-existing Vagrant/VirtualBox requirements have been met, and even more quickly intentionally disposed of if desired.
 Because it can rebuilt quickly, if needed again, it is handy for transient/experimental work, which may require sacrificing the development environment while working, or simply as a way to quickly recover from unanticipated corruption of the development environment.

-This guest vbox is constructed using Vagrant, and contains, Ruby/Gems, RVM, and a few FOSS tools.
+This guest vbox is constructed using Vagrant, and contains Ruby/Gems, RVM, and a few FOSS tools.
 The virtual machine provider is VirtualBox.
 Git is included as a convenience for quickly placing Ruby, etc, source into repositories, or for placing any modified guest vbox configuration/provisioning files into a repository of your own, so you may save your guest vbox configuration changes for later rebuilding.

 ### Requirements For Installation

 You must have at least 1GB of available (free) memory on your computer.
 Before beginning installation, you must already have the following installed and properly configured :

-1. _Vagrant_
+##### _Vagrant_

 "vagrant-ruby-git" is developed using Vagrant 1.7.2, (the most recent from https://www.vagrantup.com/downloads.html).
 You may have success with earlier versions of Vagrant, but I have built/tested using only 1.7.2.
 The machine used for development of this project is a generic AMD/Linux box running _Ubuntu Desktop 14.04 LTS_.
 You are venturing into unexplored territory with this project if you build it on OS X or Windows.

-2. _VirtualBox_
+##### _VirtualBox_

 "vagrant-ruby-git" is tested using VirtualBox 4.3.10 as the provider, (a very slightly down-level version of the latest from https://www.virtualbox.org/wiki/Downloads).
 You will probably have success with slightly earlier versions of VirtualBox, and the most recent stable version, but I have not tested those.

 ### Installation

 #### Prepare For The Build

 1. Create a "home" directory for the guest vbox in a convenient subdirectory location.
-Name it whatever you wish, but, herein, I will refer to it as "vagrant-ruby" :
+Name it whatever you wish, but, herein I will refer to it as "vagrant-ruby" :

         mkdir vagrant-ruby